Freddychu222/Pandemic/index.md

 - template: 1-column-text
   block: one-column-1
   headline: Welcome!
-  content: There are interesting parallels to be drawn between the current pandemic of COVID-19 and the spread of the black death.
+  content: There are interesting parallels to be drawn between the current pandemic of COVID-19 and the spread of the Black Death.
 Using a side-by-side comparison, this website hopes to offer a better insight into the spread of diseases and their effects.

 - template: detail-content
   block: two-column-1